spikestats/spikestats.github.io/features/match-history.md

 Spike Stats displays your **most recent 200 Valorant matches** in an easy-to-swipe layout organized by game modes.

 > Looking for older matches?
-Don’t worry — you can find all of them in the [Match Archive](/features/match-archive).
+Don’t worry — you can find all of them in the [Matches Archive](/features/matches-archive).

 ## 🎮 Swipe Between Game Modes